Ann Vickers (film)

 Ann Vickers is a 1933 American pre-Code romantic drama directed by John Cromwell and starring Irene Dunne and Walter Huston.
 It is based on the novel of the same name by Sinclair Lewis.

 Plot

-After a military officer (Bruce Cabot) gets Ann Vickers (Irene Dunne) pregnant and leaves her, she and friend Malvina Wormser (Edna May Oliver) go to Havana, where she gives birth, though the child dies soon after.
+After a military officer (Bruce Cabot) gets Ann Vickers (Irene Dunne) pregnant and leaves her, she and friend Malvina Wormser (Edna May Oliver) go to Havana, where she gets an abortion.
 Feeling conflicted and regretful, Ann devotes herself to social work, taking a job in a women's prison.
 However, when she tries to improve the conditions there, she loses her job.
 She instead writes a book about the harsh realities of the prison and begins a romance with a married judge, Barney Dolphin (Walter Huston).
 Though progressive in his views, Dolphin is caught taking bribes and is sentenced to prison.
 Ann, once again pregnant, supports herself by writing until Dolphin is released a few years later.
 Finally, Ann, Dolphin, and their child are reunited.